TheGhostOfTomJoad/preks_frontend/README.md

 # Frontend

-The code isinspired by this repo: https://github.com/tommyengstrom/codemirror-elm
+The code is inspired by this repo: https://github.com/tommyengstrom/codemirror-elm

 ## Try it